- Our Work

-Your League’s PMP obligation for fiscal year (FY 2011-2012) is based on the January 2012 membership count of paid-up members as reported to the LWVUS on January 31, 2012 by means of the verified summary sheets.
-Invoices showing these member numbers were sent to you in July 2011.
+Your League’s PMP obligation for the current fiscal year (FY 2013-2014) was based on the January 2013 membership count of paid-up members as reported to the LWVUS on January 31, 2013 by means of the verified summary sheets in the member database.
+Invoices showing these member numbers were sent to you in July 2013.

 Local Leagues have the option of updating their membership information online via the membership database.
 Please contact Member Services if you do not have a password and one will be provided for you.
-Member services can be reached at 202-429-1965 or email at email@example.com.
-Be sure to send your state League a copy of any changes sent to the LWVUS.
+Member services can be reached at firstname.lastname@example.org.

 Student PMP Rate

-In accordance with a bylaw change adopted by Convention 2004, the PMP rate for student League members is $15.00 for FY 05-06, half that of other members.
+In accordance with a bylaw change adopted by Convention 2004, the PMP rate for student League members is one half of the rate of other members.
 (A student is defined as an individual who is enrolled either full or part-time in an accredited institution.)
 This rate is intended as an incentive to encourage students to join the League.

 Special Considerations in Figuring PMP Total

-Members in a common household.
-When two or more members reside in the same household, the full PMP is charged for the first member and one-half ($15.00) PMP for each additional member.
+Members in a common household: When two or more members reside in the same household, the full PMP is charged for the first member and one-half PMP for each additional member.